 - People who prefer a more gentle squeeze on their legs and feel uncomfortable wearing moderate or high-compression stockings.

-- Long-distance travellers who experience edema, swollen legs and discomfort during commuting via road or by air for long hours.
+- Long-distance travelers who experience edema, swollen legs and discomfort during travel via road or by air for long hours.

-- Many athletes, runners and workout enthusiasts also prefer a mild compression range.
+- Many athletes, runners and workout enthusiasts who prefer a mild compression range.

 Moderate Compression: 20-30 mmHg

-A moderate level of pressure is applied with 20-30 mmHg compression stockings.
-This range is the most common and also the most readily available.
-Although they are labelled as Class 1 medical-grade garments, you do not need a prescription to get a pair.
+A moderate pressure level of 20-30 mmHg compression stockings is the most common and also the most readily available.
+Although they are labelled as Class-I Medical-Grade garments, you do not need a prescription to get a pair.
 Moderate compression is perfect for:

 - Patients with moderate to severe edema, swollen feet and ankles.